10 Takeaways for IGA Retailers from the Spring NRAB Meeting

 • Feedback is collected via QR codes, receipts, and digital channels

-• You’ll receive data on satisfaction, NPS, and actionable insights
+• You’ll receive data on satisfaction, Net Promotor Scores (NPS), and actionable insights

 The biggest value?
-Knowing exactly where you’re winning and where you’re not.
+Knowing exactly where you’re winning and where you’re not, so you can keep the valuable items and services and work on the opportunities for improvement.

 👉 Stores that listen and act will outperform those that guess.